kailash-manasarovar/statement/docs/timeline/2025/may.md

 ## Israel TT

 - It's module two of the Transforming Touch course in Jerusalem, Israel.
-- I'm assisting Steve, along with Mrs Wasserman who is the other assistant from Brooklyn.
+- I'm assisting Steve, along with Mrs Wasserman from Brooklyn.
 - Steve and I are staying in the same hotel just inside the Jaffa Gate in the Old City.

 ### Steve gets upset with me